 The university-wide Graduate Academy is a central service and coordination point for early career researchers.

-The Graduate Council is the Graduate Academy´s center for a long-term, strategic and conceptional development of funding young academics.
-Via the Graduate Council, the Graduate Academy is interconnected with professors and young academics.
-Via the Graduate Council, the Gradutate Academy accompanies and supports the faculties in their efforts to develop and customize the conditions of promotion and habilitaition.
-A particular concern of all members of the Graduate Council is the improvement of the individual, academic supervision of the doctorates.
+The Graduate Council is the Graduate Academy´s central body for a long-term, strategic and conceptional development of funding early career researchers.
+Via the Graduate Council, the Graduate Academy is interconnected with professors and early career researchers on a university-wide basis.
+The Graduate Council accompanies and supports the faculties in their efforts to develop and customize the conditions of promotion and habilitaition continuously.
+A particular concern of the members of the Graduate Council is the improvement of the individual academic supervision of doctoral candidates.

 The Graduate Academy maintains intensive contact towards the coordinators of Graduate Institutions.
 As a university-wide institution, the Graduate Academy sees itself as an important interface.
 Biannual meetings serve the coordination of intended qualification measures.
 The aim is to use available resources rationally and goal-oriented and to increase the added value for young academics.